-We recently embarked on an RV road trip with kids, a two and four year old.
-It was our first time RVing and we had a lot of questions beforehand.
+We’ve now completed four RV road trips with kids ranging from 2-5 years old.
+Our first was a Southwest road trip visiting the Grand Canyon, Antelope Canyon, Bryce Canyon and more.
+After its success we went on two more, a Nevada road trip and one through Southern California exploring Huntington Beach, Oceanside, and Anza Borrego State Park.
+Our first time RVing we had a lot of questions beforehand.
 Would RVing with kids be inconvenient or would be fall in love?
 Here’s everything you need to know about vacationing in an RV.

 How to Rent an RV